Abhijit-ops0903/CHIP8-emulator/README.md

   .\CHIP8.exe [ROM file goes here with .ch8 extension].\
   you can download roms from here: https://github.com/dmatlack/chip8/tree/master/roms.
 3.Run the file and it should work.\
-*The OS close button does not work now so press escape to close .\

 #DEMO:
 1.Tetris